zowe/docs-site/docs/user-guide/sdks-using.md

 https://mvnrepository.com/artifact/org.zowe.client.java.sdk/zowe-client-java-sdk

-For a Maven project, add the SDK as a dependency by updating your `pom.xml` as in the following code extract:
+For a Maven project, add the SDK as a dependency by updating your `pom.xml`:
 ```
     <dependency>
         <groupId>org.zowe.client.java.sdk</groupId>